DigiBP/Team-Apples/README.md

 ## 13. Confirm renewal
-- Within this scenario the immediate trigger is once data arrives from the previous event fetched and locked from Camuda engine.
+- Within this scenario once data arrives from the previous user task completed, Camuda engine will notify the external listener and trigger immediately the scenario.
 In this case it is a user task in which a new date is confirmed or not.
 - If the Consultant confirms the renewal of the license then this scenario is formating the date and writting it back to the CRM system.
 - Once the previous modules are done the client receives within this scenario an automatic confirmation E-mail with the new expiration date.
 - The E-mail content is composed using the retrieved details from the CRM system, and it includes the newly formated expiration date.